Democratic Party (Cambodia): In the colonial-era government

-In the first elections to colonial Cambodia's Constituent Assembly, held in September 1946, the Democrats won 50 out of 67 seats, and for several years they remained the most popular party in Cambodia, despite Yuthevong's early death in 1947.
-The Democrats - in contrast to their rivals, the Liberal Party (Kanak Sereipheap) of Prince Norodom Norindeth and the Progressive Democrats led by Prince Norodom Montana - were in favour of immediate independence based on the model of French democracy; they also maintained that the Thai-sponsored Khmer Issarak resistance were patriots, thereby irritating the French.
+In the first elections to colonial Cambodia's Constituent Assembly, held in September 1946, in which the Democrats won 50 out of 67 seats.
+The party is notably accredited for its introduction of democratic values in Cambodia, especially with the adoption of the country’s first constitution which was promulgated on May 6, 1947, that transitioned Cambodia from an absolute monarchy to a Western-style parliamentary constitutional monarchy, almost identical to the constitution of the French Fourth Republic.
+The Democrats largely modeled their values on the French Section of the Workers’ International, believing in democracy, essential freedoms, and a combination of social and private ownership.
+According to Youtevong, and his peer Thonn Ouk, freedom was a necessary attribute of human dignity, and it can be provided through a parliamentary system.
+Youtevong stipulated that the constitution was the supreme law of the land and that it gave Cambodia a government that serves the people.
+The Democrats - in contrast to their rivals, the Liberal Party (Kanak Sereipheap) of Prince Norodom Norindeth and the Progressive Democrats led by Prince Norodom Montana - were in favor of immediate independence through democratic means; they also maintained that the Thai-sponsored Khmer Issarak resistance were patriots, thereby irritating the French.
+In July 1947, Sisowath Youtevong died, his death is still unknown with people speculating illness or assassination by French spys or even his fellow party members.
+This was a major setback for the Democratic Party and would begin to cause internal division, mainly causing corrupt revolving door governments due to disagreements on government positions (later influencing the radicalization of the party).
+Despite these issues, the Democratic Party still remained the most popular party in Cambodia until 1955.

-The Party was to sweep the 1947 National Assembly elections, assisted by an enthusiastic team of activists (including a young Saloth Sar, later to become known as Pol Pot, and Ieng Sary).
+The party was to sweep the 1947 National Assembly elections, assisted by an enthusiastic team of activists (including a young Saloth Sar, later to become known as Pol Pot, and Ieng Sary).
 Other prominent figures associated with the Democrats in this period were centrist In Tam and leftist Hu Nim, another future Khmer Rouge cadre.

-The defection of Yem Sambaur and several other deputies to the Liberals in 1948, and the subsequent assassination of Democrat leader Ieu Koeus in 1950 by a member of Norindeth's entourage, led to a period of fragmentation and division in the party.
+The defection of Yem Sambaur and several other deputies to the Liberals in 1948 and the subsequent assassination of Democrat leader Ieu Koeus in 1950 by a member of Norindeth's entourage led to a period of massive fragmentation and division in the party.
 However, despite the temporary ascendancy of the Liberals, the Democrats continued to attract many members of the Khmer intellectual elite in the period leading up to and immediately following Cambodian independence in 1953, and retained particular support amongst civil servants and the urban educated classes.
-Son Ngoc Thanh, a former Prime Minister under the Japanese occupation, was also to join the Democrats between 1951 and 1952, when he left for the forests of northern Cambodia to start his own right-leaning independence movement.
+Son Ngoc Thanh, a former Prime Minister under the Japanese occupation, was also to join the Democrats between 1951 and 1952, when he left for the forests of northern Cambodia to start a right-leaning independence movement.